 These four paradoxes can be usefully separated into two groups.
 To understand the reason for the grouping, we have to introduce the idea of a continuous series.
 For our purposes (though this is a simplification), a continuous series is one in which between every two members of the series, there is another member of the series.

-Can you think of examples of continuous series (or continua) in this sense?
+Can you think of a continuous series of numbers?